 In July 2013 I graduated from Staffordshire University with a first class degree in Film, Television and Radio Studies.

-I've gone from starting out in community radio at the age of 12, to working for a students' union and now to working for an industry leader within the radio sector.
+I've gone from starting out in community radio at the age of 12, to working for a students' union and now an industry leader within the radio sector.

 My radio career first started life at Tulip Radio in Spalding, South Lincolnshire at the age of 12.
 Whilst there I got involved with many aspects of the organisation, such as presenting, promotions, admin work and assisting with outside broadcasts from a variety of locations.